PDOK/webservices-workshop/src/WORKSHOP.md

 unzip data/nwbwegen.zip -d data/
 ```

-Open the Shapefile in QGIS to inspect data from the NWB wegen dataset, Shapefile is located in: `data/geogegevens/shapefile/nederland_totaal/wegvakken/wegvakken.shp`
+Open the Shapefile in QGIS to inspect data from the NWB wegen dataset, Shapefile is located in `data/geogegevens/shapefile/nederland_totaal/wegvakken/wegvakken.shp`.
+This file can also be drag&drop in QGIS.

 ![NWB Wegen in QGIS](images/qgis_nwb.png "NWB Wegen in QGIS")